OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

       VENDOR = "8086" ]

 Note that the order of appearence of the ``PCI`` elements and ``NIC`` elements in the template is relevant.
-The will be mapped to nics in the order they appear, regardless if they're NICs of PCIs.
+They will be mapped to NICs in the order they appear, regardless of whether or not they're NICs of PCIs.

 Sunstone
 ~~~~~~~~